dotnet/designs/accepted/2021/architecture-targeting.md

 The most significant beneficiary of this change would be containerized ASP.NET Core apps with RID-specific dependencies.
 We'd also get to delete a bunch of [architecture-specific Dockerfiles](https://github.com/dotnet/dotnet-docker/tree/main/samples/aspnetapp).
 A number of those Dockerfiles only exist due to the current architectural targeting CLI model.

+This change would resolve the request for [dotnet-publish with --use-current-rid or --infer-rid option](https://github.com/dotnet/sdk/issues/10449) without needing any additional syntax.
+This request aligns with the challenge we have with Dockerfiles.

 Portable framework-dependent apps are the default scenario today.
 As already stated, it's not a good default choice because it produces larger apps with niche benefits.

 ### Enable gesture to build portable apps